-This is the single most important component of a brutalist structure.
-It must be made primarily out of concrete.
-There can and will be other materials, such as rebar, but most of it will be concrete or CMU.
+Concrete is the most important component of brutalism.
+Other materials can be used, such as rebar, but most of the structure will consist of reinforced concrete or CMU.

-Brutalism is all about geometric and blocky designs.
-But it isn’t dainty and blocky, but rather bulky and blocky.
+Brutalism is all about geometric shapes and block designs.
+Blocks are dense hand heavy, rather than soft.
 Whereas other designs would be similar to standard Legos, brutalist designs are similar to Mega Bloks.

 This isn’t always present but it is very common for the top half of a brutalism building to be larger than the bottom half.
 It creates a mushroom-like shape only it is blocky like an 8-bit mushroom from a video game.

 Think monochromatic designs with this one.
-Brutalism makes lack of color cool.
+Brutalist architecture makes the lack of color cool.
 Like a dark and alluring dystopian landscape.
-That’s something that makes it special, the neutral-colored design with little to no color.
+Some people enjoy natural light settings and the sound of an ocean.